Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Introduction

 {\em Centrality} is a structural property of vertices (or edges) in the network that quantifies their relative importance.
 For example, it determines the importance of a person within a social network, or a road within a road network.
 Freeman \cite{jrnl:Freeman} introduced and defined {\em betweenness centrality} of a vertex as the number of shortest paths from all (source) vertices to all others that pass through that vertex.
 He used it for measuring the control of a human over the communications among others in a social network \cite{jrnl:Freeman}.
 Betweenness centrality is also used in some well-known algorithms for clustering and community detection in social and information networks \cite{jrnl:Girvan}.

 Although there exist polynomial time and space algorithms for betweenness centrality computation, the algorithms are expensive in practice.
 Currently, the most efficient existing exact method is Brandes's algorithm \cite{jrnl:Brandes}.
-Time complexity of this algorithm is $\Theta(nm)$ for unweighted graphs and $\Theta(nm+n^2 \log n)$ for weighted graphs with positive weights, where $n$ and $m$ are the number of vertices and the number of edges of the network, respectively.
+Time complexity of this algorithm is $\Theta(|V(G)|\cdot|E(G)|)$ for unweighted graphs and $\Theta(|V(G)|\cdot|E(G)| + |V(G)|^2 \log |V(G)|)$ for weighted graphs with positive weights.
 This means this algorithm is not applicable, even for mid-size networks.

 However, there are observations that may improve computation of betweenness centrality in practice.
 In several applications it is sufficient to compute betweenness score of only one or a few vertices.
-For instance, this index might be computed for only core vertices of communities in social/information networks \cite{jrnl:Wang} or for only hubs in communication networks.
-Another example, discussed in \cite{DBLP:journals/corr/AgarwalSCI14}, is handling cascading failures.
-It has been shown that the failure of a vertex with a higher betweenness score may cause greater collapse of the network \cite{Stergiopoulos201534}.
+For instance, the index might be computed only for core vertices of communities in social/information networks \cite{jrnl:Wang} or only for hubs in communication networks.
+Another example, discussed in \cite{DBLP:conf/complenet/AgarwalSCI15,DBLP:journals/corr/AgarwalSCI14}, is handling cascading failures.
+It has been shown that the failure of a vertex with a higher betweenness score usually causes a greater collapse of the network \cite{Stergiopoulos201534}.
 Therefore, failed vertices should be recovered in the order of their betweenness scores.
-This means it is required to compute betweenness scores of (only) failed vertices.
-Note that these vertices are not necessarily those that have the highest betweenness scores in the network.
+This means it is required to compute betweenness scores of only failed vertices, that usually form a very small subset of all vertices.
+Another example, discussed in \cite{DBLP:journals/cj/Chehreghani14}, is a road network wherein it is required to compute betweenness score of a single vertex (intersection) in different configurations, to see which one is better in reducing the traffic jam of the intersection.
+The other example is in a transportation network.
+It is shown that in a transportation network, betweenness centrality is positively related to the efficiency of an airport \cite{RePEc:pra:mprapa:17673}.
+Hence and as suggested in \cite{DBLP:journals/jea/BergaminiCDMSV18}, when betweenness score of a given (specific) airport node is not large enough, it should be increased by e.g., adding new edges to the network.
+To do so, we need to quickly and precisely estimate betweenness score of the airport node.
+Note that in these applications, the target vertices are not necessarily those that have the highest betweenness scores.
 Hence, algorithms that identify vertices with the highest betweenness scores \cite{Riondato2016} are not applicable.
+Note also that it is a famous conjuncture in graph theory whether betweenness centrality of a single vertex can be computed more efficient than all vertices.